nfgrep/gba_dev_script/README.md

     gbafix main.gba

 There is an example file, pong-example.c, included for testing.

+# gh.sh
+This is a trimmed version of gba-dev.sh, it runs the same commands without any prompts.
+It is meant for rapid prototyping/compiling.

+It defaults to:

+    -Using whatever .c file is it its same directory (./*.c) -Adding default location of command to path if not found -Removing .obj and .elf files

 ## Requirements:
 This script is intended for MacOS/UNIX environment.